We have since posted our 2017 Salary Survey with the most up to date data.

 Every year we study the data from the Office of National Statistics to let you know what is happening in terms of salaries for electricians, plumbers, carpenters, bricklayers, tilers and a few other trades.
-We have published 2 blog posts on this topic before and these can be found here:

 Average Electrician Salary (£30,444)